phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 Initial Data
 ============

-The data for this tutorial comes from https://irida.corefacility.ca/downloads/data/irida-sample-data.zip.
-It is assumed the sequence files in miseq-run-assembly-small/ have been uploaded into appropriate samples as described in the [Web Upload Tutorial][].
+The data for this tutorial comes from  https://irida.corefacility.ca/downloads/snvphyl-galaxy/examples/snvphyl-example-lm.tar.gz.
+It is assumed the sequence files (forward and reverse) `CFSAN002349` and `CFSAN023463` in fastq/ have been uploaded into appropriate samples as described in the [Web Upload Tutorial][].
 Before starting this tutorial you should have a project with samples that appear as:

 ![snvphyl-samples]